antonrh/anydi/docs/usage/providers/index.md

 # Providers

-Providers are the core of `AnyDI`.
-A provider is a function or class that returns an instance of a specific type.
-After registering a provider with `Container`, you can use it to resolve dependencies in your application.
+This section covers how to register providers, name several of one type, hand out resources that need closing, and let `AnyDI` register classes for you.
+[Provider basics](basics.md) starts from what a provider is.

-## Quick Examples
+## Quick examples

-### Basic Provider
+### Basic provider
 ```python
 from anydi import Container